prometheusresearch-archive/react-forms/docs/contents/documentation/schema.md

 }
 ```

-### Properties
+### Schema metadata

-There are a couple of schema properties (alongside `name`) supported by form
+There are a couple of schema metadata (alongside `name`) supported by form
 components out of the box.

-Schema properties related to validation:
+Schema metadata related to validation:

   * `type` property can be used to specify type of the schema which defines how
     object is serialized to/deserialize from DOM value.
 You can read more about
     schema types below.
   * `validate` property is used to specify validators for
     values corresponding to schema.
+  * `defaultValue` is used to define a value which will be used when a
+    corresponding value for schema node is absent

-Schema properties related to presentation:
+Schema metadata related to presentation:

   * `label` property is used by form components to render `<label />`
     elements for form fields
   * `hint` property if specified

-Example of schema declarations which uses all the available properties:
+Example of schema declarations which define all the available metadata
+properties:

 ```
 <Property
-  name="name"
-  type="string"
+  name="age"
+  type="number"
+  defaultValue={27}
   validate={function(v) { return v > 0 }}
-  label="Name"
-  hint="First and last name"
+  label="Age"
+  hint="How old are you?"
   />
 ```

-### Types
+### Property types

-Schema nodes can specify type of the value they represent.
-Type defines how
+Properties (schema nodes corresponding to scalars) can specify type of the value
+they represent.

-value is serialized to/deserialized from its DOM representation.
-For example if
+Type defines how value is serialized to/deserialized from its DOM
-you work with dates you would want to define type which would marshal strings in
+representation.
+For example if you work with dates you would want to define type
-format `"YYYY-MM-DD"` into `Date` objects and vice versa.
-Fortunately there's
+which would marshal strings in format `"YYYY-MM-DD"` into `Date` objects and
-built-in `date` type for that:
+vice versa.
+Fortunately there's built-in `date` type for that:

 ```
 <Schema>